Bastille (band): Give Me the Future and Bad Blood X (2020–2023)

 On 14 June 2023, the band released "No Angels", a mashup of The xx song "Angels" and "No Scrubs" by TLC, featuring Ella Eyre, originally featured in the band's 2012 mixtape Other People's Heartache, Pt.
 2. In conjunction, they announced a celebratory double album Bad Blood X to commemorate the 10th anniversary of their debut album Bad Blood.
 On 1 September 2023, the band released a commemorative orchestral rendition of "Pompeii", collaborating with composer Hans Zimmer on the project.
 Titled "Pompeii MMXXIII", the release of the song coincided with the 10th anniversary of the track's original release in 2013.

-"&" (2024–present)
+"&" (2024–2025)

 On 22 July 2024, Bastille announced a four-part project named "&" (pronounced "ampersand").
-The first four songs from the project were released four days later, with a full album due for release on 25 October.
+The first four songs from the project were released four days later, with a full album releasing on 25 October.
 The project, a concept album based on personal stories in history, features acoustic songs written by Dan Smith with collaborators being featured as instrumentalists.
-The album release was accompanied by a 14 episode podcast called Muses, "An Ampersand Podcast" with Dr. Emma Nagouse, a producer from the history podcast You’re Dead to Me.
+The album release was accompanied by a 14 episode podcast called Muses, "An Ampersand Podcast" with Dr. Emma Nagouse, a producer from the history podcast You're Dead to Me.

+From All Sides (2025–present)

+On 21 March 2025, Bastille announced the From All Sides Tour, taking place throughout November 2025 to celebrate 15 years of the band.
+The new song "Save My Soul" was played on all the dates, and was later released as a single on 21 November 2025.